French intelligence queried over al Qaeda shooter

 His second visit ended after three months last October when he contracted hepatitis and returned home, according to the public prosecutor in charge of the case.

-He was interviewed by DCRI agents in Toulouse in November but told them he had been to Afghanistan on holiday - and even showed them photographs, prosecutor Francois Molins said.
+He was interviewed by DCRI agents in Toulouse in November but told them he had been to Afghanistan on holiday - and even showed the photographs, prosecutor Francois Molins said.

 Merah told police negotiators at his besieged home on Wednesday that he trained at an al Qaeda camp in the lawless Pakistani border region of Waziristan during the same trip.